hagonator/PredictEnergyConsumption/README.md

 # Predicting the energy consumption of a building

---- University Research Project ---
+--- Machine Learning Project - University ---

 ## Task
 Given detailed characteristics of buildings, the goal is to predict their Energy Usage Intensity (EUI).